 In search of pharmaceutical grade supplements?

 You can purchase most of these for 10% off using this link to my online dispensary (free shipping over $49).
-If you are registered as a patient and want to try MegaSporeBiotic, contact us through the patient portal to order ($59 with free shipping in the continental U.S.).
+If you want to try MegaSporeBiotic, order via https://microbiomelabs.com/register/ using the patient direct code Maren.
+You must have a practitioner code to order.
 As always, talk to your health care provider before beginning a supplementation protocol or changing medications.